 Want them to buy your tool set?

 I’ve had friends respond to my rants about the color pink with such statements as, “but pink IS my favorite color!”
-And that’s fine, some people also like the color burnt orange, which I personally relate to highly acidic vomit, but hey, to each his own.
+And that’s fine, some people also like the color burnt orange, which I personally associate with highly acidic vomit, but hey, to each his own.

 According to a 2003 study conducted by the University of Washington, women prefer the colors blue, purple, and green.
 Men preferred the colors blue, green, and black.

 I’m sorry, but that must be wrong!
-I thought when I was born I was genetically predisposed to loving the color pink!
+I thought that when I was born I was genetically predisposed to loving the color pink!
 Now you’re telling me that most women prefer the color blue?
 To hell you say!
-Oh wait, blue is in fact my favorite color…hmm…
+Oh wait, blue is in fact my favorite color…how odd…

 So why oh why have marketing companies been behaving this way for years, shoving pink down the throats of innocent girls and women for decades?
-Pure, unadulterated ignorance with a dash of sexism.
-It hasn’t always been this way, nor does it have to remain that way.
+Pure, unadulterated ignorance with a dash of sexism, that’s why.
+It hasn’t always been this way if you take a moment to learn you some history.

-Journey with me waaaay back in history, where gender assigned clothing did not exist.
+Journey with me waaaay back in time, where gender assigned clothing did not exist.
 Boys and girls wore white, lacy dresses up until the age of six.
-It was less about gender and more about practicality; white is easier to clean and bleach.
+It was less about gender and more about practicality; white is easier to clean and bleach when babies ruin their clothing with constant peeing, pooping, and barfing.

-So while the stereotypes still existed back then that boys were strong and girls were dainty (shoot me now), they believed the exact opposite of what we believe, as an almost biblical truth today, in regards to what were gender “appropriate” colors.
-It wasn’t until the 1940’s when the opinion started to change that pink was for girls and blue for boys.
+So while the stereotypes still existed back then that boys were strong and girls were dainty (shoot me now), they believed the exact opposite of what we believe (as an almost biblical truth today) in regards to what were gender “appropriate” colors.
+It wasn’t until the 1940’s that the opinion started to change that pink was for girls and blue for boys.
 And who was behind that change?
 Marketing companies and manufacturers.

 So what the hell point am I trying to make?
 Since you asked so politely, I’ll tell you.
-Believing that colors are gender specific is a load of bull pucky.
+Believing that color choice/interest is gender specific is a load of bull pucky.
 If anything, we’ve discovered that men and women generally like the same colors (blue and green according to the study mentioned earlier), so there’s hardly any gender divide in color choice.
-In fact, I believe (and will eventually prove some day) that most “gender specific” behaviors are learned from environment and culture as opposed to being genetic.
+In fact, I believe (and will eventually prove some day) that most “gender specific” behaviors are learned from environment and culture as opposed to being genetic or biological in any freaking way.

 My other goal is to expose the fact that commonly held beliefs always change, so please don’t base your opinion on “what the majority of the population” thinks.
 Please don’t make your son ashamed if he wants a pink shirt or tell your little girl she’s not a “lady” if she wants to wear blue.
 Tomorrow, those commonly held opinions will be entirely different.
-But the shame your children remember experiencing by your hand will take decades to undo.
+But the shame your children feel from your judgements will take decades to undo.

 Finally, I’d like to wag my finger in disappointment towards the marketing companies for so blatantly stereotyping women and men from the time they’re babies until adulthood, purposely dividing and pitting us against each other just to make more money.
 Evil jerkface bastards.